 Salads – lettuce comes in dozens of varieties and is very quick growing.
 A couple of packets of mixed lettuce seed will give you fresh salad greens right through the summer period.
 Three containers are all you need.
 Start one off in a April, one in May and another in June and you will have fresh salads all summer.
 Just take the outer leaves from the young plants and the plant will continue to produce new leaves for you.
 If you cannot get a packet of mixed lettuce, buy about four different varieties and mix all the seed together.
 That will ensure that each of your containers will produce a few varieties to choose from.

 Herbs are ideally suited for container growing.
 All the popular varieties are very hardy and will grow almost anywhere.
 They also make very pretty green plants for display and fragrance.
-We grow rosemary, sage, parsley, lemon thyme, coriander, mint, lavender, and even ginger in containers.
+We grow rosemary, basil, sage, parsley, thyme, coriander, mint, lavender, and even ginger in containers.
 You will not be able to grow ginger in a country like the UK.
 We had great success this year because we had temperature in the 40’s+ in august.
 However, all the other herbs are easily grown all over Europe and the USA.
 Visit our herbs page for more advice on individual herbs

 There are many other vegetables that can be grown on the container system; all depending on the space you have available to you.
 Beetroot, celery, turnips and parsnips can all be grown in containers but they all have different maturity periods and your planting times are more difficult to work out to give you regular supply.
 Nevertheless, it can be done with patience and practice.